why you’ll love this pisco sour:

 Instructions

-- Add ice and shake until very cold.
+- Shake the cocktail.
+Add ice to the cocktail shaker.
+Cover and shake until the cocktail is nice and cold.

-- Strain into a coupe glass and garnish with three dots of bitters.
+- Garnish and serve.
+Strain into a couple glass and garnish with three dots of angostura bitters.
+If desired, use a cocktail pick or toothpick to swirl the dots.